-- When installing, commissioning, and operating the ESS, ensure that at least two gas fire extinguishers, such as heptafluoropropane, perfluorohexanone, or carbon dioxide fire extinguishers, are provided near each unit to ensure fire safety. - Reserve sockets for the water fire suppression system at the ESS site. - The ESS shall be installed more than 30 m away from the third-party wireless communication facilities. - The site shall be in a well-ventilated place.
+- When installing, commissioning, and operating the ESS, ensure that at least two gas fire extinguishers, such as heptafluoropropane, perfluorohexanone, or carbon dioxide fire extinguishers, are provided near each unit to ensure fire safety. - Reserve water supply ports for the water fire suppression system at the ESS site. - The site shall be in a well-ventilated place.